Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots - NewsBreak

 Another bill would prohibit the federal government from spending federal dollars on abortion with limited exceptions for rape, incest, or the life of the pregnant person — a provision that already exists in the annual government spending bills.

-The measure is somewhat unspecific about when doctors would be able to perform a life-saving abortion, defining it as a “case where a woman suffers from a physical disorder, physical injury, or physical illness that would, as certified by a physician, place the woman in danger of death unless an abortion is performed, including a life-endangering physical condition caused by or arising from the pregnancy itself.”\

-The post Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots appeared first on Kentucky Lantern .
+The post Conservatives in U.S. House tank McCarthy bid to be speaker on multiple ballots appeared first on Iowa Capital Dispatch .

 Comments / 0